-Important CLAT Vocabulary Words: With a month left to CLAT Exam 2026, candidates need to understand that Vocabulary plays a crucial part in clearing CLAT's English section.
-Candidates must include new words every day, and key vocabulary terms to enhance their word power.
-Candidates must read extensively, use flashcards to carry and revise whenever and wherever required, and Invest time and effort in improving vocabulary.
-This will in turn help you to enhance comprehension, language proficiency, and writing skills, giving candidates a competitive edge.
-CLAT Exam is expected to be held on December 7, 2025.
+CLAT Vocabulary Words: With just a month left to the CLAT Exam 2026, you need to understand that Vocabulary plays a major role in clearing CLAT's English section.
+You must include new words every day, and key vocabulary terms to enhance your word power.
+Using flashcards to carry and revise whenever and wherever required will be helpful too.
+This will in turn help you to enhance comprehension, language proficiency and writing skills.
+CLAT Exam is scheduled on December 7, 2025.

 Explore colleges based on CLAT

-Abolish: To formally put an end to a system, practice, or institution
+Abolish: To formally put an end to a system.

 Abate: To reduce in amount, degree, or intensity.